MacRTL/PyFlow-public/README.md

 ### Lassen (LLNL)

-LLNL Lassen is an 795-node IBM machine composed of Power9 CPUs and NVIDIA V100 "Volta" GPUs.
+LLNL Lassen is an 795-node IBM machine composed of Power9 CPUs and Nvidia V100 "Volta" GPUs.
 Each node contains 44 CPU cores (40 available to the user) and four V100 GPUs.
-Please contact [Jon MacArt](mailto:jmacart@illinois.edu) for details about running PyFlow on this machine.
+Please contact [Jon MacArt](mailto:jmacart@illinois.edu) about running PyFlow on this machine.